 ![]() |

-PlanarView™ displays a scene as it would appear on a flat (plane) window pane facing the viewer — as in a "normal" photograph or a Renaissance painting — rather than as it would appear on a curved surface, as in SingleView™.
+PlanarView™ displays a scene as it would appear on a flat (plane) window pane facing the viewer — as in a "normal" photograph or in a Renaissance painting — rather than as it would appear on a curved surface, as in SingleView™.

 With PlanarView™, straight lines in the scene appear straight